valu-digital/wp-graphql-offset-pagination/docs/tutorial.md

 We're done coding-wise but since I have your attention we'll dive a bit deeper into the Cursors in WPGraphQL.

-You might want to try you what happens you paginate with the WPGraphlQL cursors (`first`, `after`, `pageInfo.endCursor`).
+You might want to try what happens when you try to paginate the example with the WPGraphlQL cursors (`first`, `after`, `pageInfo.endCursor`).
 The first page looks good, maybe the second one too but at some point it goes of the rails and misses some data.

 If you are interested why cursor pagination is a good idea despite of its limitiations I'd recommend you to read this article from Slack Engineering